MIC-DKFZ/semantic_segmentation/README.md

 - **[Albumentations](https://albumentations.ai):** Package for fast and flexible data augmentation in Semantic Segmentation (Albumentations is not limited to segmentation, but only that is used in this repository).
 Albumentations provides a lot of augmentations that can be used.
 Also random operations (e.g. random cropping) can be applied directly to images and masks.

 ## Setting up the Data

 Currently, the following datasets are supported: Cityscapes Dataset(fine and coarse) and Pascal Context Dataset(59 and 60 classes).
-Follow the instructions below to set up the respective datasets For adding other datasets look at the [customizing part](/config#dataset).
+Follow the instructions below to set up the respective datasets.
+For adding other datasets look at the [customizing part](/config#dataset).

 ### Cityscapes